 Others, however, showed up late to the party and are trying to squeeze out every last ounce of excitement they can due to suffering from fear of missing out (FOMO).
 Many there at this hour are simply gluttonous feigns disillusioned about the realities of their world; having no concept of diminishing marginal returns on each additional hour they spend at the club.

 Yet, there are those too who are just insatiably greedy; what they have experienced this evening is not enough and thus they must consume more and more and more, longing to amass a hoard of “nights to remember '' because one-more is never truly enough.

 As with everything in life, the condition of these lost souls rushing to last-call is multivariate.
 Another likely reason they are still at the club seeking an existential experience is that they are simply envious of those around them.
 They are jealous of those who seem to be having all the fun while they are having none.

 This type of person is narcissistically incapable of realizing that the presentation they were delivering from their barstool was just simply not highly demanded; it was an undesirable, unmarketable, disingenuous, and inferior offering that reeks of desperation, deceit, and trickery.

-The lights come on at 2:00am in the club, just as the lights came on in the farm/ranch market December 14, 2022, after the Federal Open Market Committee (FOMC) raised the federal funds target rate by 50 basis points, the fifth consecutive max-rate-hike and seventh increase of the year at the time.
+The lights come on at 2:00am in the club, just as the lights came on in the farm/ranch market December 14, 2022, after the Federal Open Market Committee (FOMC) raised the federal funds target rate by 50 basis points, the fifth consecutive max-rate-hike and seventh increase of the year